RobotLocomotion/drake/drake/common/README.md

 - Example programs
 - Code that is specific to a Drake subarea that could be localized to that subarea.

 Put unit tests for the above in the `test` subdirectory.
-Test executables should begin with `test-` so they will be easy to locate in an IDE.
+Tests should have names that match the component being tested, with `_test` added at the end.
+Example: `common/some_useful_stuff.h` has test code `common/test/some_useful_stuff_test.cc` that generates an executable named `some_useful_stuff_test`.

 Don't forget to add Doxygen documentation for every class and method explaining what they are for.
-Provide a `@code` example of how the utility should be used unless it is obvious.
+Provide an `@code` example of how the utility should be used unless it is obvious.